If you're a landlord, regular property inspections are important for maintaining the value and condition of your rental properties.

 Things landlords should keep in mind during inspection

-• Provide feedback: Landlords should give feedback to the tenants after the inspection.
-It includes discussing any identified issues or concerns and providing guidance on addressing them.
+- Provide feedback: Landlords should give feedback to the tenants after the inspection.
+This includes discussing any concerns and providing guidance on addressing them.

 What can a landlord do during an inspection?